Dispersal-induced instability in complex ecosystems: Discussion

 The random-matrix approach to modelling ecosystems has developed substantially since May's original work.
-We contribute to this development with a model of a complex ecosystem which includes different trophic levels and dispersal in space.
+We contribute to this development with a model of a complex ecosystem which includes trophic structure and dispersal in space.
 These additional features change May's bound on complexity.
 How the bound changes tells us about the influence of the new model components on stability.
-For example, we find that predation acts as a stabilising influence (Fig.~\ref{fig:phasediagram}, and Section S5 of the Supplementary Information).
+For example, we find that predation acts as a stabilising influence (Fig.~\ref{fig:phasediagram}, and Sections S5 and S14 of the Supplementary Material).

 Inspired by Turing's mechanism for pattern formation \cite{turing}, we show how dispersal can be a destabilising factor in a complex ecosystem.
-An equilibrium which would be stable in a non-spatial model can become unstable through dispersal.
+An equilibrium which would be stable in the non-spatial model can become unstable through dispersal.
+Such an instability has been suggested as a mechanism for the observed patterns in natural ecosystems with small numbers of species involved \cite{Rietkerk2005, Rietkerk2008, vandeKoppel2008, meron2012, Liu2014, Karig2018}.
+Our work extends the consideration to larger number of species and suggests the possibility of dispersal-induced instability in more complex communities.

 Conversely, we observe that increased complexity can lower the threshold for the diffusion coefficients required for a Turing instability.
 So, not only does complexity reduce stability in a non-spatial model as was May's conclusion \cite{may}, it also destabilises spatial models with dispersal.
 This is interesting especially in light of the so-called `fine-tuning' issue with the Turing mechanism.
 The ratio of diffusion coefficients required for a Turing instability is usually large, making it hard to find experimental examples of Turing pattern formation \cite{barongallastochastic, crosshohenberg,lengyel1992, castets1990}.
-Based on our findings, we speculate that Turing patterns may be easier to observe in complex dynamical systems.
+Based on our findings, we speculate that dispersal-induced instability may be easier to observe in complex dynamical systems.